gevuong/Developer-Projects/ScoreboardApp_Redux/NOTES.md

 * The --inline option fully reloads your app in the browser, so any time I save changes in my app, I lose all component states.
 So, as you can see, everything in the app goes back to the initial state.
 This can be a hassle during development and when editing components.
 To maintain component states, use webpack plugin **React Hot Loader**.

-* **It's important to know that your entry file cannot be hot reloaded.
-So if I change anything in app.js, it causes a full page reload, and components still lose state.
-But we can trigger a hot module replacement by breaking the components out into individual modules.**
+* It's important to know that **your entry file cannot be hot reloaded.
+So if you change anything in app.js, it causes a full page reload, and components still lose state.** But we can trigger a hot module replacement by breaking the components out into individual modules.

 * Difference between transpiling and compiling is the level of abstraction when converting code from one language to another.
 For example, compiling is converting a language like Java to bytecode, which converts one language to another at a lower abstraction level.
 Transpiling is converting a language like SASS to CSS, they are both high level languages that serve the purpose of styling HTML, and at the same abstraction level.